cosmos/cosmos/GOVERNANCE_DOC.md

 We also introduce `ProposalProcessingQueue` which lists all the `ProposalIDs` of proposals that reached `MinDeposit` from oldest to newest.
 Each round, the oldest element of `ProposalProcessingQueue` is checked during `BeginBlock` to see if `CurrentBlock == VotingStartBlock + InitProcedure.VotingPeriod`.
 If it is, then the application checks if validators in `InitVotingPowerList` have voted and, if not, applies `GovernancePenalty`.
 After that proposal is ejected from `ProposalProcessingQueue` and the new first element of the queue is evaluated.
 Note that if a proposal is urgent and accepted under the special condition, its `ProposalID` must be ejected from `ProposalProcessingQueue`.

-A `TxSubmitProposal` transaction can be handled according to the following pseudocode
+A `TxGovSubmitProposal` transaction can be handled according to the following pseudocode

 ```
 // PSEUDOCODE //
-// Check if TxSubmitProposal is valid.
+// Check if TxGovSubmitProposal is valid.
 If it is, create proposal //

-upon receiving txSubmitProposal from sender do
+upon receiving txGovSubmitProposal from sender do
   // check if proposal is correctly formatted.
 Includes fee payment.

-  if !correctlyFormatted(txSubmitProposal) then
+  if !correctlyFormatted(txGovSubmitProposal) then
     throw

   else
-    if (txSubmitProposal.InitialDeposit <= 0) OR (sender.AtomBalance < InitialDeposit) then
+    if (txGovSubmitProposal.InitialDeposit <= 0) OR (sender.AtomBalance < InitialDeposit) then
       // InitialDeposit is negative or null OR sender has insufficient funds

       throw